 Cook the Sausage:

-- Add 1 tsp of butter to In the now empty skillet, sautee the onion until soft, about 4 minutes.
+- Add 1 teaspoon of butter to In the now empty skillet, sautee the onion until soft, about 4 minutes.

 - Add the sausage and cook, breaking up into small pieces and browning thoroughly all over, about 15 minutes.